tychonievich/graphics/md/mp/terrain.md

     For 0 faults, the result should be perfectly flat.
     For more faults it should approach a fractal bumpy terrain.

-    Your code should wok for any non-negative integer `faults`; there is no upper limit to what we might provide.
+    Your code should work for any non-negative integer `faults`; there is no upper limit to what we might provide.

     Faults should be distributed uniformly on average, with no bias towards particular fault directions